 What Is The Difference Between Positive And Normative Economics

 Imagine a spirited debate erupting at a town hall meeting.
-The topic?
-A proposed new tax on sugary drinks.
+That said, the topic?
+Consider this: a proposed new tax on sugary drinks.
 Some argue it will curb obesity and improve public health – a clear benefit to society.
 Others claim it unfairly burdens low-income families and infringes on personal choice.
-You see data being thrown around: statistics on diabetes rates, projections of revenue generation, and economic models predicting consumer behavior.
+Practically speaking, you see data being thrown around: statistics on diabetes rates, projections of revenue generation, and economic models predicting consumer behavior.
 But beneath the numbers lie deeper, often unspoken, value judgments about what should be.

 Main Subheading